Pentacour/viruslqp79_msx/README.md

 ![](docs/graphics/tiles/intro_menu/sc2.png?raw=true)

 ## Where to Play
+Downloading the .ROM file and:

 - With an MSX computer.
 - With an emulator like [BlueMSX](http://bluemsx.msxblue.com/download.html), [openMSX](https://openmsx.org/) or online [FileHunter](https://www.file-hunter.com/MSX/).

+## How to assemble

+First I used XL2S [Sjasm assembler](http://www.xl2s.tk/) and then I moved to Pipagerardo [sjasmpg](https://github.com/pipagerardo/sjasmpg).
+I think the two assemblers can be used.

+Download the executable sjasm or sjasmpg.
+Download Virus LQP-79 code and into src directory execute:

+**Windows**
+sjasmpg_win_eng.exe main.asm

+**macOS**
+./sjasmpg_mac_eng main.asm

+**Linux**
+./sjasmpg_linux_eng main.asm

+An lqp79.rom file will be created.

 ## Credits
 Arduboy Version: Team Arg (Fuopy, JO3RY, Justin Cyr and Castpixel).